DESL-EPFL/forecasting-with-empirical-copulas/README.md

 ## Contents

 - **`model/`**: Core implementation of the method
+- **`optimized_bandwidths/`**: Results from bandwidth optimization
 - **`example.ipynb`**: Example code

 ### Usage

 1. **Data Preparation**:
-   Place your datasets in the `data/` directory.
+Place your datasets in the parent directory and adjust the function **load_data** accordingly.
 Note: data used in the study can be found in [1].

 2. **Producing Forecasts**:
-   Execute the Jupyter notebooks in the `notebooks/` directory to reproduce the results from the paper.
+   Execute the Jupyter notebooks in the `notebooks/` directory to produce forecasts.

 3. **Custom Experiments**:
    Modify the functions in the `model/` directory to produce custom results.